Soma-avi/Homework2/README.md

-# Homework2
+# Website-For-Learning
-Homework 2 of the Web Design course on Coursera
+For the web design course presented by the University of Michigan on Coursera